GloriousEggroll/wine-ge-custom/README.md

 ## THIS REPO IS DEAD.
-UMU-LAUNCHER IS IT'S SUCCESSOR:
+UMU-LAUNCHER IS ITS SUCCESSOR:
 https://github.com/Open-Wine-Components/umu-launcher